 Our financial statements present capital assets in two groups distinguished by whether the capital assets are subject to depreciation and amortization, or not.
 See Note 4 - Capital Assets to the financial statements.

-The following table summarizes our major additions of capital assets for fiscal years ended June 30, 2018 and 2017:
+The following table summarizes additions to infrastructure by type for fiscal years ended June 30, 2019 and 2018: